-12 credits of Bieler School of Environment core courses:
+12 credits of MSE core courses:

 The core ENVR courses are taught at both campuses.
-You should register in Section 001 of an ENVR course that you plan to take on the Downtown Campus, and in Section 051 of an ENVR course that you plan to take on the Macdonald Campus.
+You should register in Section 001 of an ENVR course that you plan to take on the Downtown campus, and in Section 051 of an ENVR course that you plan to take on the Macdonald campus.

-Expand allContract all
+Expand allContra act all

 Course Title Credits

 ENVR 200 The Global Environment.
 3

 ENVR 201 Society, Environment and Sustainability.
 3

 ENVR 202 The Evolving Earth.
 3

 ENVR 203 Knowledge, Ethics and Environment.
 3

 ENVR 400 Environmental Thought.
 3

-6 credits of environmentally related courses selected with the approval of the Program Adviser (at least 3 credits must be in social sciences).
+6 credits of environmentally related courses selected with the approval of the Program Adviser (at least 3 credits must be in natural sciences).
 A list of Suggested Courses is given below.